interledger/coil-wordpress-plugin/readme.txt

 * Supports monetization for both Classic Editor and Gutenberg content.
 * With Gutenberg, you can choose to monetize at the block level.
-* Built with theme and plugins developers in mind, we're extensible, adaptable, and open source.
+* Built with theme and plugin developers in mind, we're extensible, adaptable, and open source.

 ### More information